Skip to main content

 County Giving Away 1,200 Trees to Baltimore County Residents

 The County’s Arbor Day weekend giveaway is open to Baltimore County residents only, and each household may order up to two free trees.
-Residents should preorder through the County website, and are encouraged to order early.
-The Department of Environmental Protection and Sustainability (DEPS) is hosting curbside tree pickups of these preordered trees on Friday, April 26 and Saturday, April 27 in the parking lot of the Benjamin Banneker Historical Park and Museum, with pre-scheduled times for residents who have ordered trees.
+Residents should preorder through the County website(link is external), and are encouraged to order early.
+The Department of Environmental Protection and Sustainability (DEPS) is hosting curbside tree pickups of these preordered trees on Friday, April 26 and Saturday, April 27 in the parking lot of the Benjamin Banneker Historical Park and Museum(link is external), with pre-scheduled times for residents who have ordered trees.

 The County is offering the following species for pre-order, which as native Maryland trees are well suited for local soil types, require less watering than non-native trees and are naturally resistant to pests and diseases common to the area: